-Planning is a key factor in supply chain efficiency: to guarantee optimum product availability in line with set objectives, the various players involved (distributors, manufacturers, subcontractors) need to be able to plan their activities sufficiently in advance.
+Visit supply planning is a key factor in supply chain efficiency.
+For guarantee optimum product availability in line with set objectives.
+The various players (distributors, manufacturers, subcontractors) need to be able to plan their activities sufficiently in advance.

-Planning encompasses the management of production capacity, raw materials purchasing, inventory management, etc. It aims to provide answers as to how the players involved in the supply chain are going to meet forecast demand, while optimizing resources and controlling costs.
+It encompasses the management of production capacity, raw materials purchasing, inventory management, etc. It aims to provide answers as to how the players involved in the supply chain are going to meet forecast demand.

-At a more operational level, scheduling concerns the concrete allocation of resources, tasks and activities to achieve the plan established during the planning phase.
+At a more operational level, scheduling concerns the actual allocation of resources, tasks and activities.
+This enables the plan drawn up in the planning phase to be implemented.

 In a CPFR or VMI logic, supply chain improvement relies on increased collaboration between distributors and suppliers..
-Sharing forecasts and projections should help each link in the chain to better plan its activity and schedule its operations.
+Sharing forecasts and projections should help each link in the chain to better plan its activity.
+They can also schedule their operations.

-In this article, find out why and how, thanks to the shared forecast, supply chain players could synchronize their action plans to optimize the supply chain.
+In this article, find out why and how supply chain players can synchronize their action plans to optimize the supply chain.

 Constantly evolving consumer demand